PedroRamosRguez/ImplementingVuenChatBot/README.md

 * Go into fulfillment options in Dialogflow
 * Toogle webhook option to enable
 * Paste the ngrok https link into url options with /chatbot

+After configurate **Dialogflow**, lets create some intents and lets add some training phrases.
+Then, put an action name and finally in the fulfillment option, lets toogle in the *enable web hook call for this intent*.

 # Step 9.
 Using Google sdk console, create service account, create env files and get token from app